antago/bp/README.md

 #BP Frond-End
-  Best Practices project is a set of commonly agreed rules and techniques for front-end work;
+  Best Practices project is a set of commonly agreed rules and techniques for front-end work.
   It's a good starting point for modern web.
   Easy to customize — remove whatever you don't need, keep what you do.